helena-intel/openvino/docs/IE_DG/DynamicBatching.md

 within a preset batch size limit.
 This feature might be useful when batch size is unknown beforehand and using an extra-large batch size is undesirable or impossible due to resource limitations.
-For example, face detection with person age, gender, or mood recognition is a typical usage scenario where you may not know in advance how many faces are in a frame when you pass inferencing results to a secondary model.
+For example, applying face detection and then mood labeling to a video, you won't know in advance how many frames will contain a face when you pass inferencing results to a secondary model.

 ## Usage